-Because you haven’t set up a good system to get leads, close them, and then use those sales to get more leads.
+This leads to contractors struggling with finding work.
+It’s because they haven’t set up a good system to get construction leads, close leads, and then use those sales to generate more leads.

-So, let me take you from hustling to get a job, to getting as many jobs as you want, on autopilot.
+Here’s how to start getting as many jobs as you want, on autopilot.

 Online Lead Gen